Medications Study Guide for the PTCB Exam

 Physical incompatibilities typically result in a change that can be seen by the naked eye.
 You should always check the physical product after making the compound to make sure it is stable and compatible.
 Signs of incompatibility include:

-Physical incompatibilities have the potential to be corrected by changing the solvents, ingredient forms, suspending agents, order of mixing, etc. However, some medications are just incompatible altogether and should never be combined.
-An example of a physical incompatibility is the addition of calcium to ceftriaxone.
+Physical incompatibilities can often be corrected by adjusting the solvents, ingredient forms, suspending agents, or the order of mixing, among other factors.
+However, some medications are just incompatible altogether and should never be combined.
+An example of a physical incompatibility occurs with the addition of calcium to ceftriaxone.
 This combination results in a precipitate that is lethal if administered.

 Chemical

-Chemical incompatibilities typically result in a change in the chemical makeup of the compounds that cannot be seen by the naked eye, but the end product is either toxic, inactive, or unstable.
-Some chemical reaction types that may occur between products include:
+Chemical incompatibilities typically result in a change in the chemical makeup of the compounds that the naked eye cannot see.
+Still, the end product is either toxic, inactive, or unstable.
+These are some chemical reaction types that may occur between products:

 Medication Storage

 All drugs used in the pharmacy have storage requirements.
-Drugs can be kept at room temperature, under refrigeration, or in the freezer depending upon drug storage requirements.
-Some medications may also have specific storage requirements, including light sensitivity or moisture restrictions.
+Drugs can be kept at room temperature, under refrigeration, or in the freezer, depending on drug storage requirements.
+Some medications may also have specific storage requirements, including light levels or moisture restrictions.

 Temperature Ranges

-Room temperature is defined as between 68 and 77 degrees Fahrenheit (F).
-Refrigerated drugs need to be kept at 36 to 46 degrees F. Drugs stored in the freezer are kept between -13 and 14 degrees F. If a drug has no specific storage requirements, it should be kept at room temperature.
+Room temperature is defined as between 68 and 77 degrees Fahrenheit (°F).
+Refrigerated drugs need to be kept at 36 to 46°F. Drugs stored in the freezer are kept between -13 and 14°F. If a drug has no specific storage requirements, it should be kept at room temperature.

 Light Sensitivity

-Some medications are sensitive to light (photosensitive) and have the potential to degrade if not stored properly.
-When dispensing a prescription, pills are usually counted out from the original manufacturer’s container and dispensed in a patient-specific labeled amber bottle.
+Some medications are photosensitive, or sensitive to light, and have the potential to degrade if not stored properly.
+When dispensing a prescription, pills are usually counted out from the original manufacturer’s container and dispensed in a patient-specific, labeled amber bottle.
 Amber bottles are used for dispensing as the color helps deflect rays of light.
 Some medications, like nitroglycerin, have special storage requirements and must be dispensed in the original manufacturer’s container.

 Restricted Access

-Medications that are considered controlled substances are kept within a specific restricted access area of the pharmacy.
-With that being said, these medications should also be kept in a safe place away from children, adolescents, and even the general public by the patient being prescribed these types of medications.
-Controlled substances in the category of CIII-CV, like lorazepam, zolpidem, and buprenorphine can be kept with the regular medication inventory of a pharmacy; however, some pharmacies still opt to keep them in a more restricted access area.
-Medications in the CII category have the highest abuse potential on the market and must be kept under lock and key, typically in a vault or cage.
-Examples of medications classified as CII include opioids, like oxycodone and fentanyl, and ADHD medications, like Vyvanse® and Adderall®.
+Medications considered controlled substances are stored in a restricted access area of the pharmacy.
+With that being said, the patient who is prescribed these medications should also ensure they are stored in a safe place away from children, adolescents, and even the general public.
+Controlled substances in the categories from CIII to CV, like lorazepam, zolpidem, and buprenorphine, can be kept with the regular medication inventory of a pharmacy; however, some pharmacies still opt to keep them in a more restricted access area.

 All Study Guides for the PTCB Exam are now available as downloadable PDFs